-Benefit Description 100 ı Pay Inpatient Hospital (cont.)
-Standard Option Basic Option Note: Here are some things to keep in mind: See previous page See previous page You do not need to precertify your delivery; see page 26 for other circumstances, such as extended stays for you or your newborn. • If you need to stay longer in the hospital than initially planned, we will cover an extended stay if it is medically necessary.
+Benefit Description You Pav Inpatient Hospital (cont.)
+Standard Basic If you need to stay longer in the hospital than initially planned, we will cover an extended stay if it is medically necessary.
 However, you must precertify the extended stay.
-See page 26 for information on requesting additional days. • We pay inpatient hospital benefits for an admission in connection with the treatment of children up to age 22 with severe dental caries.
+See Section 3 for information on requesting Preferred facilities: \$350 per admission copayment for unlimited days (no deductible) Preferred facilities: \$350 per day copayment up to \$1,750 per admission for unlimited days additional days.
+We pay inpatient hospital benefits for an admission in connection with the treatment of children up to age 22 with severe dental caries.
 We cover hospitalization for other types of dental procedures only when a non-dental physical impairment exists that makes hospitalization necessary to safeguard the health of the patient.
 We provide benefits for dental procedures as shown in Section 5(g).
-Note: See pages 46-48 for other covered maternity services.
-Note: See page 59 for coverage of blood and blood products.
-Note: For certain surgical procedures, your out-of-pocket costs for facility services are reduced if you use a facility designated as a Blue Distinction Center.
-See pages 86-87 for information.
-Not covered: All charges All charges Admission to non-covered facilities, such as nursing homes, extended care facilities, schools, or residential treatment centers (except as described on pages 87-88 and 100-101) Personal comfort items, such as guest meals and beds, phone, television, beauty and barber services • Private duty nursing • Facility room and board expenses when, in our judgment, an admission or portion of an admission is: - Custodial or long term care (see Definitions) - Convalescent care or a rest cure - Domiciliary care provided because care in the home is not available or is unsuitable • Care that is not medically necessary, such as: - When services did not require the acute hospital inpatient (overnight) setting but could have been provided safely and adequately in a physician's office, the outpatient department of a hospital, or some other setting, without adversely affecting your condition or the quality of medical care you receive.
+Note: See Section 5(a) for other covered maternity services.
+Note: See Section 5(a) for coverage of blood and blood products.
+Note: For facility care related to maternity, including care at birthing facilities, we waive the per admission copayment and pay for covered services in full when you use a Preferred facility.
+Member facilities: \$450 per admission copayment for unlimited days, plus 35% of the Plan allowance (no deductible) Non-member facilities: \$450 per admission copayment for unlimited days, plus 35% of the Plan allowance (no deductible), and any remaining balance after Note: Your responsibility for maternity care in a Preferred facility, or birthing center, is limited to a \$350 copayment associated with the charges incurred during delivery.
+Member/Non-member facilities: You pay all charges Note: For certain surgical procedures, your out-of-pocket costs for facility services are reduced if you use a facility designated as a Blue Distinction Center.
+Keep reading this section for more information. our payment Note: If you are admitted to a Member or Non-member facility due to a medical emergency or accidental injury, you pay a \$350 per admission copayment for unlimited days and we then provide benefits at 100% of the Plan allowance.
+Not covered: All charges All charges • Admission to noncovered facilities, such as nursing homes, extended care facilities, schools, or residential treatment centers (except as described later in this section and Section 5(e)) Personal comfort items, such as guest meals and beds, phone, television, beauty and barber services Private duty nursing • Facility room and board expenses when, in our judgment, an admission or portion of an admission is: - Custodial or long-term care (see Definitions) - Convalescent care or a rest cure Domiciliary care provided because care in the home is not available or is unsuitable • Care that is not medically necessary, such as: - When services did not require the acute hospital inpatient (overnight) setting but could have been provided safely and adequately in a physician's office, the outpatient department of a hospital, or some other setting, without adversely affecting your condition or the quality of medical care you receive.
+Innation at Hagnital continued on next nage